alteryx/promote-r-client/README.md

 <hr>
 ### Setting the Auth

-To deploy models, you'll need to add your username, API key, and URL to the `promte.config` variable
+To deploy models, you'll need to add your username, API key, and URL to the `promote.config` variable
 ```r
 promote.config <- c(
   username = [USERNAME],